 - The Contractor is responsible for controlling riparian and in stream damage to the river systems that will be crossed.
-Construction shall be halted in the event of aquatic organism stress caused by the works, until adequate controls are put in place. - The Contractor must prepare for each river crossing a detailed method statement that will include, but not be limited to: - A biophysical description of the site; - Timing and duration of river crossing construction; - An itemised list of the equipment that will be used for the river crossing construction; - Measures to maintain flow in the system throughout the construction period; - A description of the design and methods for the creation of any stream diversions; - Measures that will be used to control sediment and turbidity, spillage of fuel and cement, and monitoring programme to provide rapid feedback on the effectiveness of controls; - Measures that will be used to stabilise river embankments after construction and to return the channel to its pre-construction profile or to a more stable profile; and - Measures that will be used to minimise the impact of blasting (if any) on aquatic species. - During Construction the contractor must make provision to maintain the natural flow of any drainage line affected by construction. - In excavating the bed of the water body, the Csontractor must backfill the excavation with material which was originally removed from the stream bed.
-Further care must be taken to minimise the amount of material used for backfill which have abrasive surfaces. - Where isolating the location of a works, the following measures, amongst others, may be considered by the contractor in order to minimise the risk of increased suspended sediment in the water column downstream of the works: - Elimination of surface flow through the construction site; - The use of non-erodible materials for the construction of berms, coffer dams or other isolation structures used in a works within a flowing water course.
-The use of non-earthen dam structures such as aquadams are possible options;
+Construction shall be halted in the event of aquatic organism stress caused by the works (as detected through in situ monitoring and visual assessment), until adequate controls are put in place. - The Contractor must prepare for each river crossing a detailed method statement that will include, but not be limited to: - A biophysical description of the site; - Timing and duration of river crossing construction; - An itemised list of the equipment that will be used for the river crossing construction: - Measures to maintain flow in the system throughout the construction period; - A description of the design and methods for the creation of any stream diversions: - Measures that will be used to control sediment and turbidity, spillage of fuel and cement, and monitoring programme to provide rapid feedback on the effectiveness of controls; - Measures that will be used to stabilise river embankments after construction and to return the channel to its pre-construction profile or to a more stable profile; and - Measures that will be used to minimise the impact of blasting (if any) on aquatic species. - During Construction the contractor must make provision to maintain the natural flow of any drainage line affected by construction. - In excavating the bed of the water body, the Contractor must backfill the excavation with material which was originally removed from the stream bed.
+Further care must be taken to minimise the amount of material used for backfill which have abrasive surfaces. - Where isolating the location of a works, the following measures, amongst others, may be considered by the contractor in order to minimise the risk of increased suspended sediment in the water column downstream of the works: - Elimination of surface flow through the construction site;